Cycling Col d’Aubisque from Laruns

 TOUR DE FRANCE HISTORY

 The Col d’Aubisque bike climb is one of the most famous climbs in the French Pyrenees and France.
-Aubisque first appeared in the Tour de France in 1910, and as of 2022, has been included 46 times between 1947 and 2022 (47 as of Stage 18 July 21, 2022).
+Aubisque first appeared in the Tour de France in 1910, and as of 2022 has been included 73 times.
 The climb was included twelve years straight after its post-war inauguration in 1947, and has been a stage finish three times, which is fairly significant for a pass.
 For the 24 years between 1947 and 1970, the Aubisque was included in the Tour all but three years.
 The pass was also included once (2016) in the Vuelta a Espan֘a.

 Stage 10 TdF 1911